Benchmarking Analytical Query Processing in Intel SGXv2: Intel Background

-\paragraph{Major differences in \sgxTwo{}.} While the capacity limitations of the EPC made Intel's \sgxOne{} impractical for data-intensive applications such as DBMSs~\cite{priebeEnclaveDBSecureDatabase2018,maliszewskiWhatPriceJoining2021,el-hindiBenchmarkingSecondGeneration2022}, the new \sgxTwo{} design allows \acp{DBMS} to hold large data sets fully in the EPC and avoids expensive enclave paging.
-This was achieved by replacing the technology used for memory encryption and integrity checks.
-In addition, the new scalability enhancements allow databases to scale across multiple sockets, increasing the enclave capacity even further or using more CPU cores across multiple \ac{NUMA} nodes~\cite{johnsonSupportingIntelSGX2021}.
-To securely access data of \ac{EPC} pages on a remote NUMA node, \sgxTwo{} introduces an additional \ac{UCE} that protects the confidentiality of data transferred over \ac{UPI}~\cite{johnsonSupportingIntelSGX2021} (cf.~\Cref{fig:sgx-architecture}).
+\paragraph{Major differences in \sgxTwo{}.} While the capacity limitations of the PRM made Intel's \sgxOne{} impractical for data-intensive applications such as DBMSs~\cite{priebeEnclaveDBSecureDatabase2018,maliszewskiWhatPriceJoining2021,el-hindiBenchmarkingSecondGeneration2022}, the new \sgxTwo{} design supports up to \qty{512}{\giga\byte} of \ac{PRM} per socket, which allows \acp{DBMS} to hold large data sets fully in the \ac{EPC} and avoids expensive enclave paging.
+This was achieved by replacing the previously used SGX Memory Encryption Engine with the new Total Memory Encryption -- Multi-Key (TME-MK)~\cite{johnsonSupportingIntelSGX2021}.
+In addition to changing the encryption hardware, SGXv2 replaced the integrity protection and freshness tree and the associated checks when loading encrypted enclave data into the cache with specialized bits in ECC memory~\cite{johnsonSupportingIntelSGX2021}.
+Finally, enclaves can now scale across multiple CPU sockets, increasing the number of CPU cores and the amount of memory available even further~\cite{johnsonSupportingIntelSGX2021}.
+To access \ac{EPC} pages on a remote socket, \sgxTwo{} introduces an additional \acf{UCE} that encrypts data before transferring it over \ac{UPI}~\cite{johnsonSupportingIntelSGX2021} (cf.~\Cref{fig:sgx-architecture}).